 Outside of local goods, a good bit of digging might procure descent sales on foreign goods such as china, clothes, crystal, and jewelry.

-If you're hoping to find some souvenirs you might want to check out SabaiTao, which is situated in Rincón, in western Puerto Rico.
-The first and only shop in town which focuses entirely on the sale of flip-flops, this shop is great for picking up footwear for walking on the beach.
-You'll be able to find them at 8 Norte Calle Sol.
+If you're hoping to find some souvenirs you might enjoy a visit to SabaiTao, which is located in Rincón, in western Puerto Rico.
+Make your feet happy every day of the week from 11:00 a.m. to 5:00 p.m.
+You will be able to find them at 8 Norte Calle Sol.